A Partnership of Youth & Older Adults

 To register, click below or scan the QR code

-Thanks to the Community Engagement Fund and the Neighborhood Affairs Division of the City of Tallahassee for funding our first class of the Frenchtown Edition of the DRMI Geeks & Gramps Program, and location partner for the Microsoft Office Certification Program - Mt.
+Community Human Services Partnership (CHSP), The Children's Services Council (SIPS 2.0, SIPS 1.0 and Summer Programs), American Commerce Bank, NAMI Tallahassee, Kingdom Life Preparatory Academy, Frenchtown/Southside Community Engagement Fund and the Neighborhood Affairs Division of the City of Tallahassee, The Awesome Foundation (our very first grant award), RRF Foundation for Aging (our first foundation award), and location partner for the Microsoft Office Certification Program - Mt.
 Olive Affordable Housing & CDC!

-Thanks to the Community Engagement Fund and the Neighborhood Affairs Division of the City of Tallahassee for funding our first class of the Frenchtown Edition of the DRMI Geeks & Gramps Program, and location partner for the Microsoft Office Certification Program - Mt.
+Community Human Services Partnership (CHSP), The Children's Services Council (SIPS 2.0, SIPS 1.0 and Summer Programs), American Commerce Bank, NAMI Tallahassee, Kingdom Life Preparatory Academy, Frenchtown/Southside Community Engagement Fund and the Neighborhood Affairs Division of the City of Tallahassee, The Awesome Foundation (our very first grant award), RRF Foundation for Aging (our first foundation award), and location partner for the Microsoft Office Certification Program - Mt.
 Olive Affordable Housing & CDC!

 When nonprofits and businesses partner - success is inevitable!